What To Do When Your Home’s Appraisal Is Lower Than The Offer

 Can A Seller Back Out If The Appraisal Is Too Low?

 As disappointing as it may be, sometimes the best option is to allow the deal to fall through and relist the property on the market.
-There’s a chance that walking away from the current deal could benefit you in receiving a higher (or cash) offer later.
-The benefit of this is that an appraisal can be waived with a cash offer.

-Decreasing the Odds of a Low Appraisal
+Decreasing The Odds Of A Low Appraisal

-The Bottom Line: What Low Appraisals Mean For Sellers On Low Appraisals For Sellers
+The Bottom Line: What Low Appraisals Mean For Sellers

 As a homeowner looking to sell, receiving a low appraisal is never something that you want to experience.
 A low appraisal can impact not only the sale of your current home, but the purchase of your new home as well.

 One way to avoid a low appraisal is to complete a renovation or upgrade that will increase your home’s overall value.
 Large-scale home improvement projects – such as a bathroom or kitchen remodel – take advanced planning, so we recommend that you begin working with a trusted professional long before you put your home on the market or get an appraisal.
 Read our guide on the seven best home improvements for resale to get some ideas for a project that can increase your home's value and help you avoid a low appraisal.